Hole – two meanings of the term

 When playing a hole, the player starts the game from the teeing area and ends by placing the ball inside the hole on the putting green.
 There are usually multiple teeing areas at each hole.
 They are designed for players of various abilities.

 Usually there is a fairway between a teeing area and a green, and some elements created to make it difficult to play (hazards): penalty areas and bunkers.
 Cross-play penalty areas are indicated as yellow penalty areas, and areas parallel to the line of play are indicated as red areas.

 more about bunkers …

 A fairway and other areas with grass or other vegetation constitute the general area.
 Fairways are the routes between teeing areas and putting greens.
 Short mowed grass facilitates second and subsequent shots.
-Outside the fairway (rough) the grass is moved taller.
-Some areas are covered with unmaintained grass (extreme rough) or brushwood.
+Outside the fairway the grass is moved taller and called “rough”.

 Hole in birdie book

 Courses often publish birdie books where all holes are shown and accurately described.
 Golfers can find there all the distances to key points, hazards, ambushes as well as local Pro recomendations.
 An example of a hole description in a birdie book is shown below.